© 2016 Elizabeth P. Glixman

 How could I make him forget her?
 What must I do to make him forget her?

-The bright hot sky emitted the dying harmonics of a huge bell that had tolled and tolled and fallen silent.
+The bright hot sky emitted the dying harmonics of a huge bell, tolling and tolling and falling silent.
 The sound from the heat and sour gold of the distant sky pressed into my ears and muffled every other sound and muffled the clarity of my thoughts, too, as though they emerged from my sense of hearing.

 I caught my breath, and Frank stopped and looked back at me.
 He'd taken the lead by several steps without questioning my slight hobble.
-He studied me in a way that struck me as strangely clinical for a man of passion and said, "Are you scared?
+He studied me in a way strangely clinical for a man of passion and said, "Are you scared?
 I heard you gasp."

 "It's my ankle," I lied.
 It was frightening how swiftly I had become an expert in lying.
 "I was in the woods earlier, in another part of the island, and I must have turned my ankle slightly.
 It's not too bad.
 Funny thing is, I don't ever remember doing it."

 "You must have left the path."

 "You shouldn't leave path in the woods unless you're with an expert guide.
 Like you are now."